 There's a Common Application for Transfer Admission as well as First-Year Admission.
 The Transfer Application is available primarily for online submission.

 You must submit all college transcripts.
 Some universities require an official high school transcript as well.
-SRC transcripts may be requested through Transcripts on Demand at the following link:

 Most universities require a personal essay.
 It’s important to write a different essay for each school you are applying to.
 The Academic Student Success center can assist you in the creative process in the writing statement.